-These books and films celebrate a few women who've made an indelible mark on the world, even if history books have previously failed to name them.
+These books and films celebrate women who've made an indelible mark on the world, even if the history books previously failed to name them.

 2021 by Nimura, Janice P.Get this item

-Two pioneering sisters became America's first female doctors and transformed New York's medical establishment by creating a hospital by and for women.
-"That the Blackwells arrived in the United States during a cholera epidemic and made it their mission to provide medical care to the underserved, while also promoting women’s rights and abolition, brings this narrative hurtling into the 21st century.”
+The vivid biography of two pioneering sisters who became America's first female doctors and transformed New York's medical establishment by creating a hospital by and for women.
+"That the Blackwells arrived in the United States during a cholera epidemic and made it their mission to provide medical care to the underserved, while also promoting the twin causes of women’s rights and abolition, brings this narrative hurtling into the 21st century, demanding our attention today.”
 (Megan Marshall, author of Margaret Fuller: A New American Life) Recommended by Becca and Mary.

 2018 by Barnet, AndreaGet this item

-The story of four visionaries who profoundly shaped the world we live in today.
+This is the story of four visionaries who profoundly shaped the world we live in today.
 These women, breaking with convention, showed what one person speaking truth to power can do.
-Jane Jacobs fought for livable cities and strong communities, Rachel Carson warned us about poisoning the environment, Jane Goodall demonstrated the indelible kinship between humans and animals, and Alice Waters urged us to reconsider what and how we eat.
+Jane Jacobs fought for livable cities and strong communities; Rachel Carson warned us about poisoning the environment; Jane Goodall demonstrated the indelible kinship between humans and animals; and Alice Waters urged us to reconsider what and how we eat.
 Recommended by Mary.

 2007Get this item

 Like the women in Hidden Figures, Rosalind Franklin is an unsung and practically unknown hero in the discovery of DNA.
 We all know Watson and Crick, but most have never heard of Franklin.
 Because of her gender, she never received the credit she was due.
-This is a great documentary that begins to reveal how important Franklin's contribution to science really was.
+This documentary begins to reveal how important Franklin's contribution to science really was.
 Recommended by Cecilia.

 2003Get this item